Ajaybhandare9834/Java-Spring-Boot-Application/README.md

 Java Spring Boot Application: Event Managment System

-Develop a Java Spring Boot Application to manage events, Venues, and organizers.
+Developed a Java Spring Boot Application to manage events, Venues, and organizers.
 The Applications support CRUD operations for these entities.

 Entities: